epidemian/epidemian.github.io/_posts/2024-04-19-factorial-digits.md

 Hmmm… 6 seconds to run that snippet.
 Isn't that… kind of slow?

-I mean, this has nothing to do with the proof, but modern computes can do many *billions* of instructions per second.
+I mean, this has nothing to do with the proof, but modern computers can do many *billions* of instructions per second.
 And we're doing a linear search over only 10 million numbers.
 Even if some of the operations on that loop could be somewhat expensive, like calling the `digits` method to get the digits of a number, it *feels* like a computer should be able to run this much faster.

 But that will be a topic for a following post!